ryanvilbrandt/pywallpaper/README.md

 # Troubleshooting

+## Program doesn't start when I run `run.bat`

+It's likely that the application is failing to start due to an invalid config or perhaps some necessary libraries weren't installed (usually happens after an update).

+Run `run_in_debug.bat` to make whatever error is being thrown show up in the console window.

 ## Image isn't sized properly to the monitor I want

 Change the `Force monitor size` config option to the correct monitor size. e.g. `1920, 1080`